 Cliff didn’t put his music career on the back burner, but he did bring his Christian values to the fore so that music and fame would never again be the most dominant forces in his life.

 2000 years ago, the world was given the miracle of the birth of Jesus Christ, God the Son.
 A few years later when the disciples asked Him how to pray, Jesus gave us the words of ‘The Lord’s Prayer’.
 In 1992, singer David Bowie knelt on stage and prayed The Lord’s Prayer in front of a TV audience of millions.
-Just seven years later, as the world entered the highly third second millennium AD with many fears and concerns, God again made sure that the most important prayer ever prayed was shared with the world through contemporary media.
-Although many in the secular world opposed it, God made sure that ‘The Millennium Prayer’ was sung loud and clear.
+Just seven years later, as the world entered the highly anticipated third millennium AD with many fears and concerns, Cliff made sure that the most important prayer ever prayed was shared with the world through contemporary media.
+Although many in the secular world opposed it, God had a hand in things and his servant Cliff Richard sang out ‘The Millennium Prayer’ for the world to hear.

 The Legacy of Sir Cliff Richard

-For six decades Sir Cliff Richard, MBE has been a great example to the world.
-He is an ambassador for Christ who has shown that it is possible to be a faithful bible-believing church-attending Christian without having to throw away a high profile career.
-Conversely, he has shown the secular world that it is possible to continue with a largely secular career without having to compromise his faith and values.
-For six decades, the gentleman of rock’n’roll has been a shining example of what a true Christian should be.
+For over six decades, Sir Cliff Richard, MBE has been a great example to the world.
+He is an ambassador for Christ who has shown that it is possible to be a faithful, Bible-believing, church-attending Christian without having to throw away a high profile career.
+He has shown the secular world that it is possible to continue with a largely secular career without having to compromise his faith and values.
+Since the mid 1960’s, the gentleman of rock’n’roll has been a shining example of what a true Christian should be.
 Cliff has never forced his beliefs on his fans, yet neither does he hide his faith from them.
 He says,

 “If I’m going to represent God I have to do it the best I can, so I will go as far as I can into rock and roll carrying my Christian banner!“